manish-garodia/manish-garodia/common/mg-library/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## Rename objects in GitHub

+	**Problem statement**
+	You want to rename files or folders in your repo, but GitHub does not reflect your changes.

+	**What to do**
 	Applicable to both - <i>files</i> and <i>folders</i>.

 	- **Option 1**: Open *Git Bash*
-		1. Go to the file in the Clone.
+		1. Go to the file in the clone.
 		1. Use the Linux command for moving/renaming files and folders.

 			```